clostra/newnode/docs/dcdn-spec.md

 The direction of change that appears most desirable for the future is probably some subset of BitTorrent v2, for the unlimited granularity of verification.

+Non-normative note: Technically, the only thing necessary for the injector to inject the file is to transmit the X-Sign.
+The client can at that point fetch the file through an untrusted injector proxy.
+However, given that to produce the X-Sign the injector needs the whole might, it makes sense that it also sends the first copy that the client can later seed to other peers.

 ## Policy Settings